geoneric/fern/documents/Texts/DataModel/DataModel.rst

 ---------
 An attribute is a spatio-temporal description of an uncertain property of a feature.

-An attribute contains either, or both:

-* An uncertain spatio-temporal description of the attribute's variation in values, or a generalization thereof (information about the uncertainty, spatial variation, and/or temporal variation is missing).
+An attribute contains an uncertain spatio-temporal description of the attribute's variation in values, or a generalization thereof (information about the uncertainty, spatial variation, and/or temporal variation is missing).
 Spatial variation can be described in 1D, 2D and 3D.
 This is simply called the attribute's value, even though the values may well take gigabytes of storage space.
-* A larger scale feature containing the same attribute.
-This is what makes the definition recursive.

 Modeling attributes like this generalizes both traditional raster and feature data models in one unifying data model.
 Rasters are considered values in this model.
-They are one of the end points of the recursive definition, like scalars.
-Traditional features are defined using the attribute's geometry and a scalar attribute value.
+Traditional features are defined using the attribute's geometry (stored in the domain) and a scalar attribute value.

 Value
 -----